Gen1Code/CluedoLAN/README.md

 Any bugs found then please notify me, I'd like to fix them myself   :)
 (work out how to notify me yourself ;)

+Card Pictures are either taken from google images, which have Creative Commons License or generated for personal use, the main board image is taken from someone else (sorry I forgot source).
+The code for this project was more about showing complexity and being creative than about consistent concise code, most of it is commented with easy stuff being left uncommented, sorry about that.

 Possible Project Not Running Fixes:
 Mark sqlite-jdbc & json-simple as Libraries